elixir-europe/rdmkit/pages/your_tasks/dm_coordination.md

 * As a monitoring mechanism, some of the milestones and deliverables should be the successful creation of datasets with their metadata and possibly their deposition.
 * If applicable, each partner (actually, its representative) should consult with personal data legislation experts (e.g. GDPR or equivalent), Data Protection Officers (DPOs) and the legal office of the institution (e.g. for technology transfer) to reach a consensus at the consortium level about data protection, availability and open science.
 * It is recommended to discuss as early as possible the licensing and the intellectual property (IP) rights of project outcomes (datasets, software, tools, etc), in order to comply with open science requirements and to avoid legal issues later on.
-* Discuss a common plan for the sharing of data, [metadata and documentation](metadata_management) between partners.
+* Discuss a common plan for the sharing of data, [documentation and metadata](metadata_management) between partners.

 ## How to execute data management in collaborative projects?